-The recent birth of eight babies to one Californian mother following IVF treatment has sparked a wave of controversy in the last few months.
+The birth of eight babies to one Californian mother following IVF treatment has sparked a wave of controversy.
 The IVF octuplets were born in January 2009, to 33-year-old Nadya Suleman, who had undergone IVF treatment at the Beverly Hills fertility clinic.
 The babies were born nine weeks prematurely, by C-section, and all weighed between 0.68 and 1.47 kilograms.
-The octuplets have brought the debate on the ethics of IVF treatment and the risk of multiple pregnancy to the forefront of people's minds, in the U.S. and the UK, and indeed all over the world.
+The octuplets have brought the debate on the ethics of IVF treatment and the risk of multiple pregnancy to the forefront of people’s minds, in the U.S. and the UK, and indeed all over the world.

 IVF And Multiple Pregnancy

 During IVF treatment, eggs are taken directly from a woman’s ovaries and are fertilized in a laboratory using a sperm sample taken either from the woman’s partner or from an anonymous donor.
 Once the eggs have been fertilised, some of the resulting embryos are transferred back into the woman’s uterus.
 Hopefully at least one of the embryos will implant in the lining of the uterus and grow into a healthy baby.
 Only 20 % of embryos transferred to the uterus successfully implant and develop.
 Therefore, fertility doctors often transfer more than one embryo, in the hope that at least one will take hold and grow.
 Sometimes, however, more than one embryo implants and that’s why we see a higher number of twins and triplets born from IVF than from naturally conceived pregnancies.
 In the UK, 25 % of IVF births involve twins, and 1.7 % involve triplets or more.